MeTheThird/ATCS-Neural-Networks/README.md

 of test cases in the truth table, and a boolean that is 1 if the network is in training mode or 0 if the network is in running mode.
-If the network is in training mode, the following numbers should be included in the following order: the value of the learning rate, the value of the error threshold to use where the network will cease training if the largest error in a given iteration is less than that error threshold, the maximum number of iterations for training, and a boolean that is 1 if the network should use random values for the initial weight values or 0 if the network should pull initial weight values from a file.
+If the network is in training mode, the following numbers should be included in the following order: the value of the learning rate, the value of the error threshold to use where the network will cease training if the largest test case error in a given iteration is less than that error threshold, the maximum number of iterations for training, and a boolean that is 1 if the network should use random values for the initial weight values or 0 if the network should pull initial weight values from a file.

 ### Truth Table File
 The input truth table file is expected to contain numbers separated by whitespace.
 For each test